bartezr8/elixir-lang.github.com/getting-started/processes.markdown

 :world
 ```

 A `:name` option could also be given to `Agent.start_link/2` and it would be automatically registered.
 Besides agents, Elixir provides an API for building generic servers (called `GenServer`), tasks, and more, all powered by processes underneath.
-Those, along with supervision trees, will be explored with more detail in the ***Mix and OTP guide*** which will build a complete Elixir application from start to finish.
+Those, along with supervision trees, will be explored with more detail in the ***руководство по Mix и OTP*** which will build a complete Elixir application from start to finish.

 For now, let's move on and explore the world of I/O in Elixir.